How to choose the Colombian cities you want to visit?

 If you’re more into adventure, you can do some rafting in El Rio La Vieja, in the town of Quimbaya.

 Good food is one of the things visitors fall in love with.
-Massive breakfast consisting of beans, rice, meat, and fried plantain are some of the dishes available.
+Massive breakfasts consisting of beans, rice, meat, and fried plantain are some of the dishes available.
 And for lunch, bandeja paisa is a must.

 How many days

-What to do
+What to do in this Colombia City

 El Malecon is a park where you can walk and be in touch with nature.
 You may even rent a horse.
 There are also boats and canoes for rent, from which you can spot a variety of bird species.